 Published by the Virginia Wine Gazette

-This is a website I created for my brother, Robert William Olszewski who is an artist for The Disney Company.
-It was launched in 2006 and is a historical reference to all of the art he has created since high school.
-He became a miniature artist for the world renown Goebel Company; the very same that produced the M.I.
+This is a website I created for my brother, Robert William Olszewski (B:1945), who is an artist that produces art for The Disney Company.
+Olszewski Studios website was launched in 2006 as an informational and historical reference for all of the art Robert has created since high school (Har-Brack 1963).
+He became a miniature artist for the world renown Goebel Company; the very same company that produced the M.I.
 Hummel porcelain figurines.
 Today, Olszewski continues to produce art for the Walt Disney Company under the business name of Olszewski Studios.

 The Olszewski Studios On-Line Retail Store

-This is an on-line Olszewski Studio Product Store that sells Olszewski art.
+This is the artist's on-line store that sells Olszewski art.

 Har-Brack Union High School Class of 1957

 This is the website I created for my classmates and is a tribute to them.